dwididit/patientwebapp/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Support

-For support and queries, please create an issue in the GitHub repository or contact the development team.